cedeber/concise-rust-book/src/ch01-05-generics-traits-lifetimes.md

 }
 ```

-> In dynamically typed languages, we would get an error at runtime if we called a method on a type which didn’t define the method.
-But Rust moves these errors to compile time so we’re forced to fix the problems before our code is even able to run.
+> In dynamically typed languages, we would get an error at runtime if we called a method on a type which did not define the method.
+But Rust moves these errors to compile time, so we’re forced to fix the problems before our code is even able to run.
 Additionally, we don’t have to write code that checks for behavior at runtime because we’ve already checked at compile time.

 ## Lifetimes